 There are dozens of ways to categorize your data, but the most common classification levels are stated as follows – public, private or internal, confidential, and restricted.

-Data classification system based on context takes into account apps, locations, and creators while classifying sensitive information.
+- Data classification system based on context considers apps, locations, and creators while classifying sensitive information;

-In most cases, not all data needs to be organized and stored, and in some cases, it’s even better to delete it.
+In most cases, not all data needs to be organized and stored; in some cases, it’s even better to delete it.
 And the data you want to be classified will go through a 3-step process:

-Separate.
-As soon as the data is categorized with a system, it can be easily separated by the predefined categories.
+- Separate.
+When the data is categorized with a system, it can be easily separated by predefined categories.

-Data classification helps financial and banking institutes secure their sensitive information, but still, make it easy to retrieve it.
+Data classification helps financial and banking institutes secure their sensitive information but still makes it easy to retrieve it.
 Also, it reduces the likability of unorganized crucial information becoming vulnerable to hackers, and it helps cut down useless costs for data storage since storing large amounts of unstructured information costs a pretty penny.

-And with a Data Classification Solution, you’ll be able to tag and classify data as well as to detect any abnormal activity in a few clicks.
-Taking advantage of AI and ML technologies, you’ll reduce the chances of human errors and triple your productivity.
+And with a Data Classification Solution, you’ll be able to tag and classify data as well as detect any abnormal activity in a few clicks.
+Using AI and ML technologies, you’ll reduce the chances of human errors and triple your productivity.